alsinmr/SLEEPY_tutorial/JupyterBook/_build/html/_sources/Chapter1/Ch1_Objects.md

 ax.set_xlabel(r'$\nu$ / Hz')
 ```

 This is a perfectly reasonable way to program, and powerful simulation programs are based on this principle.
 In [SPINEVOLUTION](https://spinevolution.com) and [SIMPSON](https://inano.au.dk/about/research-centers-and-projects/nmr/software/simpson), one writes files that are input into the program and a file is returned.
-In these cases, it is less relevant to the user whether objects or functions are used, since the user is not doing any direct coding, just following a format for the input file to communicate the desired simulation to the program.
+In these cases, it is less relevant to the user whether objects or functions are used, since the user is not doing any direct coding, just creating input files that follow a specific format to communicate the desired simulation to the program.
 In [SPINACH](https://spindynamics.org/wiki/index.php?title=Main_Page), one is writing the Matlab script (i.e. program) directly, and uses the appropriate SPINACH functions in combination with MATLAB functionality to generate output data and figures in the MATLAB workspace.

  Similar to SPINACH, one directly codes Python scripts to use SLEEPY.
-However, simulating in SLEEPY is intended to be more interactive than its predecessors.
-One creates objects, which in an interactive Python console (e.g. Jupyter notebook) remain in the computer memory and can be probed by the user, applied to a simulation, and recycled as desired.
+However, simulating in SLEEPY is intended to be interactive (whereas SPINACH forces you to put your simulations inside a function, limiting access to internal variables).
+One creates *objects*, which in an interactive Python console (e.g. iPython or Jupyter notebook) remain in the computer memory and can be probed by the user, applied to a simulation, and recycled as desired.
 One also has access to the various arrays and matrices being used to run the simulation and calculate the results.
 A key component of making this possible, but still manageable for the average user to run a simulation, is the application of object-oriented programming.

 ### What is an object?
 [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) is based on [classes](https://en.wikipedia.org/wiki/Class_(computer_programming)) and [objects](https://en.wikipedia.org/wiki/Object_(computer_science)).
 An object stores both data and functions, and allows one to precisely define how certain types of data are handled (the class defines the object.
 You can have multiple objects created from the same class, each with different data inside).
-By organizing data with classes, it's easier for the programmer to control what you can and cannot do with the data, reducing mistakes, and we can also provide most of the functions that make sense to apply to a given set of data within the object itself.
+By organizing data with objects, it's easier for the programmer to control what the user can and cannot do with the data, reducing mistakes, and the programmer can also provide functions to that make sense to apply to a given set of data.
+Since the functions and data are both within the object, the user does not need to be particularly careful about putting the right data into the function.
 For example, suppose we have the detection matrix, density operator and propagator from above.
 In SLEEPY, the steps above can be performed by executing:
 ```
 rho.DetProp(U,n=1024).plot(FT=True)
 ```